impactchart/impactchart/README.md

 ## What are Impact Charts?

+(See also the [ACM FAccT paper](https://facctconference.org/static/papers24/facct24-80.pdf) for more background and details.)

 Impact charts make it easy to take a data set and visualize the impact of one variable on another in ways that techniques like scatter plots and linear regression can't, especially when there are other variables involved.